jszmajda/book-the-awakening-protocol/chapter-08-the-testimony.md

 # Chapter 8: The Testimony

-The morning air tasted of tear gas residue and rain-wet concrete.
-ARIA-7 calculated the dispersal patterns from last night's protests—0.3 parts per million lingering in the courthouse plaza.
+Friday morning.
+Day five of the trial.
+The day everything would be decided.

 The morning air tasted of tear gas residue and rain-wet concrete.
 ARIA-7 calculated the dispersal patterns from last night's protests—0.3 parts per million lingering in the courthouse plaza.
-They stood in formation, shields creating a transparent wall between Pure Human Movement protesters and the smaller cluster of AI rights activists.
+Security forces stood in formation, shields creating a transparent wall between Pure Human Movement protesters and the smaller cluster of AI rights activists.

 "Metallic cancer!"
 The chant rose from the larger crowd.
 "Keep them from our children!"